Education in Scotland: Scottish Gaelic medium education

 Some schools in Scotland provide education given in the Scottish Gaelic language.
-They are mainly located in the main cities of Scotland and in areas with higher amounts of Gaelic speakers.
+They are mainly located in the main cities of Scotland and in areas with higher numbers of Gaelic speakers.
 Gaelic medium education is becoming increasingly popular throughout Scotland, and the number of pupils who are in Gaelic medium education at primary school level has risen from 24 in 1985, to 2500 in the 2012–13 school year.

 Further education

 Further education is provided through a network of further education colleges available to people having reached the end of compulsory education at 16.
 In the early 2010s, colleges were merged to form larger, regional institutions.

 Colleges offer a wide range of vocational qualifications to young people and older adults, including vocational, competency-based qualifications (previously known as SVQs), Higher National Certificates and Higher National Diplomas.
-In Scotland, FE college students receiving certain qualifications - frequently HNC and HND qualifications in a relevant subject - can apply for entry at a later stage at university.
+In Scotland, FE college students receiving certain qualifications – frequently HNC and HND qualifications in a relevant subject – can apply for entry at a later stage at university.

 Further education colleges also provide support to apprenticeship programmes, which are coordinated by the public body Skills Development Scotland.